-The Cambridge Rindge and Latin School nurse will maintain and report annual statistics to the Department of Public Health as required by Department of Public Health regulations as then in effect.
-Included in the report to the Department of Public Health will be the total number of Head Injuries Forms received by the school district and the total number of students who incurred a head injury or suspected concussion when engaged in any extracurricular athletic activities at Cambridge Rindge and Latin School.
+The Cambridge Rindge and Latin School nurse will maintain and report annual statistics to the Department as required by Department regulations as then in effect.
+Included in the report to the Department will be the total number of Head Injuries Forms received by the school district and the total number of students who incurred a head injury or suspected concussion when engaged in any extracurricular athletic activities at Cambridge Rindge and Latin School.

-Adopted: May 15, 2018
+Adopted: April 7, 2015